jt-collab-studio/STI/rules.md

 ## Communication
 10. **Office Hours**: Take advantage of the instructor's office hours for additional help or to discuss concerns.
 Appointments can also be scheduled if needed.
-11. **Messaging Etiquette**: Use Facebook Messenger for class-related communication.
+11. **Messaging Etiquette**: Use Microsoft Teams for class-related communication.
 Be professional and concise in your messages.
 Include your full name and course details in your messages.

 ## Attendance
 12. **Regular Attendance**: Attend all classes unless you have a valid reason for absence.
 Inform the instructor in advance if you know you will be absent.